Updated September 2015

 - Regularly checking and replacing your brake pads can greatly prolong the life of the brake rotors.

-Automobile superstore Pep Boys recommends that your brake pads be professionally checked every 12,000 miles or 12 months, but it's always a good idea to check your car owner's manual or talk to a trusted professional to make sure what's right for your vehicle.
+It's always a good idea to check your car owner's manual or talk to a trusted professional so you understand what's right for your particular vehicle.

 Fortunately, brake pads are designed to provide clear signals that they need to be replaced.
 Here are some ways to check them: